bonitasoft/bonita-doc/md/migrate-a-form-from-6-x.md

 # Migrate a form from 6.x

 ::: warning
-**Attention**: Starting with Bonita 7.8, V6 GWT forms are not available for modeling or execution.
-To perform the operations listed below, you will need to import your processes in a Bonita Studio of any version up to 7.7.4, and build new versions of your processes before migrating to 7.8.0 or above.
+**Attention**: Starting with Bonita 7.8, 6.x GWT forms and case overview forms are not available for both modeling and execution.
+To perform the operations listed below, you will need to import your processes in a Bonita Studio of any version up to 7.7.x, and build new versions of your processes before migrating to 7.8.0 or above.
 :::

 There is no specific tooling to assist with migration, and you do not have to migrate all apsects of a process definition at the same time.